lubuntu-team/manual/source/3/System_Tools_and_Preferences.rst

 Chapter 3 System Tools and Preferences
 ***************************************

-This chapter contains details on tools to manage your system and to change preferences on Lubuntu.
+This chapter documents tools to manage your system and to change preferences and themeing on Lubuntu.

 .. toctree::
    :maxdepth: 2